cx-cloud-101/speedtest-workshop/azure/measuring-speed.md

 -------------------------
 Can we get more information from a our SpeedTestClient than just download and upload -speed?
 Yes we can!

 We're going to organize this data into a class called TestResult, containing TestData, and some metadata about the speedtest.
 Start by creating a new folder `Models/`, containing a new file called `SpeedTestLogger/Models/TestResult.cs`.
-In order not to bore you with the details of writing a large model, the contents of `TestResults.cs` have been supplied for you below.
+In order not to bore you with the details of writing a large model, the contents of `TestResult.cs` have been supplied for you below.

 ```csharp
 using System;